fivecoredev/npc_dialog/README.md

 # npc_dialog_version
-Only used to check script version
+Only used to check script version, you can download latest version by fivem keymaster assets.